andyshahbazian/Automotive-Connected-Security/README.md

 Cortex-M7: The Cortex-M7 is a high-performance, 32-bit Arm Cortex core that is designed for microcontroller applications.
 Cortex-R52: The Cortex-R52 is a high-performance, 32-bit Arm Cortex core that is designed for real-time applications.

+The S32G family also includes a number of other features, such as:

+Low Latency Communication Engine (LLCE): The LLCE is a hardware accelerator that can be used to accelerate automotive networks.
+Packet Forwarding Engine (PFE): The PFE is a hardware accelerator that can be used to accelerate Ethernet networks.
+Hardware Security Engine (HSE): The HSE is a hardware security module that can be used to protect sensitive data.

 ## CLoud HSM on AWS

 AWS CloudHSM Documentation: https://docs.aws.amazon.com/cloudhsm/latest/userguide/